-Although, I am always writing more about travel, you can’t keep me away from writing about movies.
+Although I am always writing more about travel, you can’t keep me away from writing about movies.
 I am always passionate about movies, mainstream commercial movies, art house movies and even documentaries, I prefer any of these.
 Bollywood or Hindi film industry certainly competes with the Hollywood industry in some ways trying to adapt some of their movies into Indian format, but what makes Indian films different from Hollywood is the romance factor.
-Let me put it this way, Indians are born and brought up on heavy dose of romantic movies from Mughal-e-Azam to Dilwale Dulhania Le Jayenge.
+Let me put it this way, Indians are born and brought up on a heavy dose of romantic movies from Mughal-e-Azam to Dilwale Dulhania Le Jayenge.
 Now as most of my friends know, I’m a bit off which means anything conventional does not appeal to me.
 My personal love story itself is a bit unconventional, so why would I like romantic movies which are very conventional and based on the same tried and tested formulae used for ages.

 Here is my list of 5 unconventional romantic movies in Hindi film industry.
 To make it interesting I have included videos of the iconic moments/trailers of these movies.